marksmccann/froyo/docs/fundamentals/dom-management.md

 ## Handling multiple elements

-For nodes that are an array (via the `query-all` type), the function declared in `render` will be called for each element.
+For nodes that are an array (via the `query-all` or `custom` type), the function declared in `render` will be called for each element.
 The index of the array will be passed as the first argument and can be used to differentiate each element.

 ```js
 defineComponent({